jaipunde/ECOCONNECT/README.md

 Feel free to fork the repository and contribute to the project by submitting pull requests.
 Suggestions and improvements are welcome!

 Contact:
-For more information, feel free to contact the project maintainer at [your email] or submit issues and feature requests in the repository.
+For more information, feel free to contact the project maintainer at jaipunde72@gmail.com or submit issues and feature requests in the repository.